rjwats/esp8266-react/README.md

 You will need the following before you can get started.

 * [PlatformIO](https://platformio.org/) - IDE for development
-* [NPM](https://www.npmjs.com/) - For building the interface
+* [Node.js](https://nodejs.org) - For building the interface with npm
 * Bash shell, or Git Bash if you are under windows

 ### Installing in PlatformIO

-Pull the project and add it to PlatformIO as a project folder (File > Add Project Folder).
+Pull the project and open it in PlatformIO.
 PlatformIO should download the ESP8266 platform and the project library dependencies automatically.

+**NB: If building under Windows you need to delete .piolibdeps/Time/Time.h - due [filesystem case insensitivity](https://github.com/me-no-dev/ESPAsyncWebServer/issues/96)*

 Once the platform and libraries are downloaded the back end should be compiling.